 Agriculture under humid and moist sub-humid climate zones is only practiced by smallholder farmers.
-Here, staple foods like tubers and vegetables for subsistence use are grown, with only organic matter inputs as nutrient supplement sources (Appendix A, Figure A1).
+Here, staple foods like tubers and vegetables for subsistence use are grown, with only organic matter inputs as nutrient supplement sources (Appendix A, Fig. A1).
 In the dry sub-humid and semi-arid climate zones commercial agriculture crops are grown with a high input of both fertilizers and pesticides.
 All agricultural fields are typically ploughed two to four times a year, often with a small tractor.
-During agriculture establishment the forests were cleared using hand tools and most above-ground biomass was removed for domestic use.
-Sites were not burnt.

 The forest plots of our study were most often community managed and considered "sacred groves".
 Due to religious reasons people do not remove any wood from there.
 The remaining forests which we sampled were government owned; these too were relatively undisturbed.
 All forests were located in or within the vicinity of the village and were highly protected.
-Evergreen forests were found in humid climate, moist deciduous forest in moist sub-humid climate zone, dry deciduous forest in dry sub-humid and scrub forest in semi-arid climate (Appendix A, Figure A1).
+Evergreen forests were found in humid climate, moist deciduous forest in moist sub-humid climate zone, dry deciduous forest in dry sub-humid and scrub forest in semi-arid climate (Appendix A, Fig. A1).

-10 2.4 Sampling and lab analyses
+2.4 Sampling and lab analyses

-In each 20 x 20m plot we took soil samples using a soil auger from 12 fixed locations around the plot at predefined soil depths (0-10, 10-30, 30-60 and 60-100 cm).
+In each 20×20 m plot we took soil samples using a soil auger, from 12 fixed locations around the plot at predefined soil depths (0-10, 10-30, 30-60 and 60-100 cm).
 The samples for each respective depth were pooled and thoroughly mixed.
-A soil pit $(1 \times 1 \times 1 m)$ was dug in the center of the plot for soil bulk density determination by embedding a cylindrical core (165 cm3, diameter of 5.3 cm, height of 7.5 cm) at 5, 20, 45 and 80 cm depths and replicated twice per depth.
+A small soil pit (1 × 1 × 1 m) was dug in the center of the plot where soil cores were taken for soil bulk density determination at 5, 20, 45 and 80 cm depths.

-Total soil carbon and nitrogen concentrations were analyzed using a CN Elemental Analyser 17 (Vario EL III, Elementar, Hanau, Germany).
-As the entire region is underlain by high grade 18 metamorphic rocks and granites of the Indian Shield no carbonates were expected in these 19 soils and no attempts were made to remove them.
-The soil carbon stock (Mg C ha-1) was 20 calculated by multiplying the carbon concentration (g kg-1 of soil) with bulk densities of the 21 respective depth interval (kg m^{-3}) and the layer thickness (m) and up-scaled to one hectare.
-22 23 Total soil carbon stocks for the top meter of soil were calculated as the sum of all depth intervals.
-To ensure comparability of plot pairs and to avoid overestimation of SOC stock 24 changes we used the bulk density data of the respective forest plots to calculate the soil 25 carbon stock of the agroforestry and agriculture plots within each the cluster (Veldkamp et 26 al., 1994).
-Additionally, we determined the pH of air-dried soil in a 1:2.5 soil-to-water 27 28 solution for all sampling depths, and soil texture for two depths (0-10, 10-30 cm) using the pipette sedimentation method.
-29
+Total soil carbon and nitrogen concentrations were analyzed using a C:N Elemental Analyser (Vario EL III, Elementar, Hanau, Germany).
+The soil carbon stock (Mg C ha-1) was calculated by multiplying the carbon concentration (g kg-1 of soil) with bulk densities of the respective depth interval (kg m-3) and the layer thickness (m) and up-scaled to one hectare.
+Total soil carbon stocks for the top meter of soil were calculated as the sum of all depth intervals.
+To ensure comparability of plot pairs and to avoid overestimation of SOC stock changes we used the bulk density data of the respective forest plots to calculate the soil carbon stock of the agroforestry and agriculture plots within each the cluster (Veldkamp et al., 1994).
+Additionally, we determined the pH of air-dried soil in a 1:2.5 soil-to-water solution for all sampling depths, and soil texture for two depths (0-10, 10-30 cm) using the pipette sedimentation method.